seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 True honest men being heard, like false Aeneas,
-Were in his time thought false, and Sinon’s weeping
+Were in his time thought false, and Sinon's weeping
 Did scandal many a holy tear, took pity
 From most true wretchedness: so thou, Posthumus,
 Wilt lay the leaven on all proper men;
 Goodly and gallant shall be false and perjured
 From thy great fall.
 Come, fellow, be thou honest:
-Do thou thy master’s bidding: when thou see’st him,
+Do thou thy master's bidding: when thou see'st him,
 A little witness my obedience: look!
 I draw the sword myself: take it, and hit
 The innocent mansion of my love, my heart;
-Fear not; ’tis empty of all things but grief;
+Fear not; 'tis empty of all things but grief;
 Thy master is not there, who was indeed
 The riches of it: do his bidding; strike
 Thou mayst be valiant in a better cause;
-But now thou seem’st a coward.
+But now thou seem'st a coward.

 **PISANIO**
 Hence, vile instrument!